 It is not recommended to use a table saw circle jig for cutting small circles.
 For this, it is advisable to use a trim router in combination with a router circle cutting jig.

-Is it possible to cut a perfect circle with a table saw?
+Can you cut a circle with a table saw?

 What are the drawbacks of cutting a circle on a table saw?

-- Cutting thick circles: A router or a bandsaw is better suited to the task.
+- For thick pieces: A router or a bandsaw gets the job done more effectively.

 Let's start building!